 The human capital management (HCM) industry is in the midst of this evolution as well.
-Platforms like Inspirus Connects now embed user-friendly features that seamlessly allow employees to recognize, reward and engage one another in ways that foster a welcoming and inclusive community within your organization.
-These features can also be used to encourage company values, like giving back to your local community.
+Platforms like Inspirus® Connects embed user-friendly features that seamlessly allow employees to recognize, reward and engage one another in ways that foster a welcoming and inclusive community within your organization.
+These features can also be used to promote company values, like giving back to your local community.

 Here’s how to leverage technology to foster community within the workplace and beyond.

-Elevate the Social Experience to Foster Community Interaction
+Elevate the Social Experience to Foster Community and Encourage Interaction

-Social features such as liking, sharing and commenting underpin many engagement platforms, but designing an intuitive user experience that encourages employees to incorporate recognition into their daily routine elevates the ability to engage others and develop community.
-The Inspirus platform incorporates social features that users are already familiar with, such as liking, commenting and sharing, as well as having a personal wall that continually updates with current messages, announcements, and upcoming events.
+Social features such as liking and commenting underpin many engagement platforms, but designing an intuitive user experience that encourages employees to incorporate recognition into their daily routine elevates the ability to engage others and develop community.
+The Inspirus platform incorporates social features that users are already familiar with, such as liking and sharing, as well as having a personal activity feed that continually updates with celebrations, announcements, and upcoming events.

 Users can acknowledge their fellow coworkers for birthdays, service anniversaries and completion of a project or life events, like the birth of a baby.
 We know life is busy so for those who are sending recognition we offer video recognition and a variety of e-cards that are geared towards specific events.
 We’ve also included the ability to schedule messages in advance or use reminders to send recognition in real-time by tapping on the reminder on their wall and sending a quick message.
 Recipients of recognition can scroll through their wall, which contains recognition messages they have received as well as news and event updates.
 Platform administrators can create customized recognition e-cards, and news or event banners to drive branded content that reflects the community values of their organization.

 Recognition plays a role in building community.
-Not only can employees send recognition to one another after a community-focused event, organizations can promote community engagement and new platform features through recognition.
+Not only can employees recognize each other peer-to-peer, organizations can promote community engagement and new platform features through recognition.
 For example, administrators can create incentives using video recognition by sending an announcement stating that the company will donate $1.00 to a non-profit organization for every recognition video sent within a specified period of time, say 1 month.

 How to Promote Charitable Giving